epiverse-trace/readepi/README.md

   driver_name = ""
 )

-# READING ALL FILEDS AND RECORDS FROM AN MS SQL SERVER
+# READING ALL FILEDS AND RECORDS FROM A MySQL SERVER
 data <- readepi(
   credentials_file = credentials_file,
   project_id = "Rfam", # this is the database name